AdBoc/PharmaWiki/README.md

 PWA made with react and redux(state management), axios for API calls, mobile first approach for CSS with media queries.
+App will never need access to data from drugs and active substances outside of component so state will be stored locally(without redux).

 ASYNC REDUX ACTIONS
 -Synchronous action(changing theme) - as soon as action is dispatched, state is updated